jxskiss/gopkg/perf/gopool/README.md

 ## Introduction

-`gopool` is a high-performance goroutine pool which aims to reuse goroutines and limit the number of goroutines.
+Package gopool is a high-performance goroutine pool which aims to reuse goroutines and limit the number of goroutines.

 It is an alternative to the `go` keyword.